Breath! So essential yet sometimes so overlooked.

 One can do a lot of things with ones breath, or simply do nothing with it and let it function naturally and effortlessly, which isn’t a bad thing either.
 In fact vipassana meditation is precisely this “doing nothing” to ones breath.
 In that specific form of meditation one simply observes the breath without manipulating it, the breath becomes ones anchor as one is guided to direct ones attention to it whenever one feels distracted, carried away or confused.

 Well, thats all good and nice, but that is not our topic in focus!
-Our main focus today is how one can use the breath through ones own will so that it gives one greater bodily and hopefully mentally relaxations.
+Our main focus today is how one can use the breath through ones own will so that it gives one greater bodily and mental relaxations.

 - One who masters his breath, can come to master many different aspects of his or her body.

-2. Through breathing exercises one can come to build a bridge between the body and mind
+- Through breathing exercises one can come to build a bridge between the body and mind.

-- Through the breath one is thoroughly aware of ones life-force.
+- Through the breath one is thoroughly aware of the life-force that sustains you each moment.

-1. Its our most essential biological function which we cannot survive without even for a minute or two
+- Its our most essential biological function which we cannot survive without even for a minute or two.

-2. Its also the nexus point in many different spiritual disciplines.
+- Breath happens to be the nexus point or an integral aspect in various different spiritual disciplines.

-3. The breath happens involuntarily yet we can affect it voluntarily aswell.
+- The breath happens involuntarily yet we can affect it voluntarily as well.